seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/cell_idx/step1-cell_SGE.md

 ## Step1.2 Create cell-indexed spatial digital gene expression matrix

 Use the histology-based cell segmentation mask matrix file from [Step1.1](#step-11-prepare-histology-based-cell-segmentation-mask-matrix) to aggregate spatial transcriptomic data at the cellular level.
 NEDA’s `make_sge_from_npy.py` script is utilized here.
 Note that the npy file from [Watershed](https://imagej.net/imaging/watershed) and [Cellpose](https://github.com/MouseLand/cellpose) differs, so the script requires specifying the `--approach`.
-This step creates a cell-indexed SGE in 10x genome format.
+This step creates a cell-indexed SGE in 10x genomics format.

 ### Watershed